On each of my trips to Gnaraloo, the song lyrics “this could be heaven, this could be hell’ comes ringing into my years.

 Tombstones or “Tombies” not only so called because of the tombstone like rock that sits on top of the cliff is during the winter month’s one of the best waves in the world.
 In the summer, it’s equally popular with wind and kitesurfers and frequently attracts the best surfers from all over the globe.

-3 Mile Camp, so called because of the marine sanctuary that stretches three miles north from the campsite offers beachside camping spots and basic facilities.
+3 Mile Camp is located on Gnaraloo Station and offers beachside camping spots and basic facilities.
 If you come camping here, be prepared to bring all your supplies including drinking water.
 There is no camp kitchen so bring your own cooking facilities and any other essentials.

 A few spots are more sheltered than others but wherever you decide to pitch your caravan, trailer or tent you’ll be exposed to the elements, including the sun, wind and red dirt that creeps into every crevice.
 The wind comes howling through the camp no matter what direction it blows so make sure your setup is sturdy enough to withstand high winds, lots of sun and flies.